Vietnam.vn - Nền tảng quảng bá Việt Nam

 Design simulation of a 5G floating base station operating in the stratosphere.
 Photo: Softbank

 Telecom companies like Japan’s NTT see HAPS as a next-generation solution to the problem, helping to fill the gap.
-Similar to SpaceX’s Starlink network that provides Internet service from space, HAPS could provide mobile service using solar-powered drones flying at altitudes of 18-25 km.
+Similar to SpaceX’s Starlink network that provides internet service from space, HAPS could provide mobile service using solar-powered drones flying at altitudes of 18-25 km.
 The coverage of such a module is expected to be around 200 km.

 NTT has partnered with satellite broadcaster Sky Perfect JSAT to provide HAPS service from April 2025.
-The technology is expected to be tested at the World Expo 2025 in Osaka.
+The technology is expected to be tested at the World Expo 2025 exhibition in Osaka.

 An Khang (According to Interesting Engineering )